-more famous, at least among plant scientists, than Griliches's logistic, the rise in corn yields per acre is employed to suggest that hybrid corn was responsible for a biotechnological revolution that abruptly ended a sustained period of "biological stasis."
-Figure 3 displays the "hockey stick" graph reproduced dozens of time in the scientific literature.
-The chart plots USDA statistics on corn yields per acre dating back to 1866.
-There was a remarkable stability in yields with no discernable trend before 1936.
-Thereafter yields began to increase and they have continued upward ever since.
+The development of hybrid corn and its rapid adoption were, nearly from the beginning, hailed as a triumph of twentieth-century biotechnology and one that carried with it enormous welfare benefits [Sprague 1946:101].6 In a chart that is perhaps even more famous, at least among plant scientists, than Griliches's logistic, the rise in corn yields per acre is employed to suggest that hybrid corn was responsible for a biotechnological revolution that abruptly ended a sustained period of "biological stasis."
+Figure 5 displays the "hockey stick" graph reproduced dozens of time in the scientific literature.7 The chart plots USDA statistics on corn yields per acre dating back to 1866.
+There was a remarkable stability in yields with no discernable trend before 1936.8 Thereafter yields began to increase and they have continued upward ever since.
 Yields per acre rose from an average of 25 bushels per acre before 1936 to 135 bushels per acre in the years 2000-2002 [Carter et al 2006: Series Da693-694], more than a five-fold increase.
 Perhaps too casually, this increase has been attributed (1) to the continuing adoption of the hybrid varieties between 1936 and 1960 and (2) to the continuing improvement of hybrid traits as new varieties were introduced between 1936 and 1989 [Duvick 1992].

-I say "perhaps too casually," because the introduction of hybrids was also accompanied by the increase use of synthetic nitrogen fertilizers, increased planting densities, and the adoption and improvements in planting and harvesting machinery.
+I say "perhaps too casually," because the introduction of hybrids was also accompanied by the increased use of synthetic nitrogen fertilizers, increased planting densities, and the adoption and improvements in planting and harvesting machinery.
 However, these developments were intimately interrelated.
-One of the hybrid traits introduced improved the plant's ability to absorb nitrogen fertilizers and indeed the use of fertilizer was required to reach the potential of the hybrids.
-Similarly, the increased planting densities were possible only because of traits that reduced the plant's requirements for full sunlight and that increased its resistance to lodging - the tendency of the plant to lie down or fall over when beaten down by the wind.
-Even then high density was possible only with the heavy application of fertilizer.
-Increased planting
+One of the hybrid traits introduced improved the plant's ability to absorb nitrogen fertilizers and indeed the use of